-In dividual Name: 1.
-1. Assessment results and individual needs have been discussed with the Individual and/or family on (date) by (name and title) waiver servi needs have been discussed and a choic ces has been presented to the individual e and title) 3.
-Individual and/or family has chosen: Waiver Services ICF/ID Institution 4.
-The Individual Plan has been of developed pri or to placement date.
-5. .
-The signature below indicates approval of the services identified based on assessment results which will be developed into an Individual Plan.
-Ch eck only one of the boxes and o complete: Capable Individual Date Witness to Individual's Signature Date Relationship to Individual - Guardian/Parent of under 18 Yr.
-Old Individu Date al Witness to Guardian/Parent Date involved in the interpretive intervisults of my choice on the Individual Individual for Incapable Per rson Witness Date Individual for Incapable Per rson Witness Date rson Witness Date Relationship I was present I could not be present but t I have been Witness involved in the interpretive intervisults of my choice on the Individual iew Al Relationship I was present I could not be present but process and fully under t I have been rstand the re involved in the interpretive intervisults of my choice on the Individual iew
+Individual Name: 1.
+Assessment results and individual family on (date) eve been discussed with the Individual and title) and/or aiver servi needs have been discussed and a choice ces has been presented to the individu e and title) 3.
+Individual and/or family has ch osen: Waiver Services ICF/ID Institution 4.
+The Individual Plan has been dev veloped pri or to placement date.
+5. The signature below indicates ag results which will be developed the services identified based on asses adividual Plan. sment Check only one of the boxes and con mplete: Capable Individual Date Witness to Individual's Signature Date Relationship to Individual Guardian/Parent of under 18 Yr.
+Old Individual I was present Date Witness to Guardian/Parent Date I could not be present but I involved in the interpretive intervie sults of my choice on the Individual's Individual for Incapable Perso on .
+Witness Date Relationship I was present involved in the interpretive intervie sults of my choice on the Individual's All other parties present at this 1 Interpretiv e Interview should sign here: - e interview should sign here.